 What are the Best Night Vision Scopes?

-Firefield NVRS 3x42 Gen 1 Night Vision Riflescope
+1) Firefield NVRS 3x42 Gen 1 Night Vision Riflescope

 The Firefield NVRS 3x42 Gen 1 Night Vision Riflescope comes ready to use with a lightweight, durable titanium body that clips easily onto your rifle.
-The scope is IPX4 water-resistant and has a quick detach weaver mount so you can take the scope into the wet outdoors and put it on your gun or take it off quickly.
+The scope is IPX4 water-resistant and has a quick detach weaver quick release mount so you can take the scope into the wet outdoors and put it on your gun or take it off quickly.

 The scope comes with a built-in high powered IR illuminator, which you can incrementally adjust to get the right degree of brightness.
 The design on the scope is ergonomic, and you can quickly power it up whenever you need it.

-Sightmark Photon XT 6.5x50L Digital Night Vision Riflescope
+2) Sightmark Photon XT 6.5x50L Digital Night Vision Riflescope

-The scope has twilight and nighttime sight capabilities that use CMOS array to enhance low-light visuals.
-The scope works well in the daylight hours to so it is easy to switch settings as your light changes.
+The scope has twilight and typical nighttime environments sight capabilities that use CMOS array to enhance low-light visuals.
+The scope works well in the daylight hours to so it is easy to switch settings as your light amplification changes.
 The lens cap holds a light filter, which improves the picture you see through your scope.

-Yukon Digital Sightline N455 Night Vision Riflescopes
+3) Yukon Digital Sightline N455 Night Vision Riflescopes

 The Yukon Digital Sightline N455 Night Vision Riflescope comes with a high definition sensor of 1280 x 720 that you can increase in sensitivity.
 The sensitivity can increase up to sixteen times to capture every night detail it can.